Research and Outreach Highlights

 EPSCoR is showcasing the unique characteristics that Alaskans bring to STEM by sharing a series of interviews with former University of Alaska students in successful STEM careers.

-Carla Cartagena De Jesus is a Puerto Rico native and first-generation college student who works as a pediatrician at Fairbanks' Tanana Valley Clinic.
+Carla Cartagena De Jesus received her B.S. in Biological Sciences from UAF and works as a pediatrician at Fairbanks’ Tanana Valley Clinic.

-Liz Dennett received a Ph.D in Geomicrobiology and Astrobiology and now works for Amazon Web Services.
+Liz Dennett got her bachelor’s in Geology and Earth Science at UAA and builds cloud-based solutions for Amazon Web Services.

-Thomas Hughes is an Alaska Native and first-generation college student who works as an engineer for the Alaska Department of Transportation.
+Thomas Hughes earned his bachelor’s in Civil Engineering at UAF and is now an engineer for the Alaska Department of Transportation.